DoorAccess

 GSM relay

-This GSM relay has a network SIM to receive calls from a mobile phone or land line.
-When the call is received, the relay drops the line so as not to incur a caller charge.
-If the call is from an authorised number, the relay is activated.
-The unit can also send a text message to an 'admin' number.
+FA.G64 relay has a network SIM to receive calls from a mobile phone or land line.
+When the call is received it activates the relay, then G64 drops the line so as not to incur a call charge.

 Video based access controls